LesterAJohn/IBKR-SwingTrader-Hedge-Project/README.md

 #### Option Writer Module - Date 10.31.2021
 - Multi-directional hedge functionality added to support positions that change from long to short during option period

+#### Option Writer Module - Date 11.04.2021
+- Ask/Bid calculation based on avgCost and unRealizedPnL for options that provide no recent data Ask/Bid data